abhirijal/videoloading/README.md

 # videoloading
 A simple fullscreen video that fades away after video completion.
 Uses HTML5 Video API.
 ## How does it works?
  When user loads into the page, a fullscreen video with sound muted start playing automatically in fullscreen.
 Then it utilizes HTML 5 Video api to automatically fade away after the video completes.

  - User visits website
- - A fullscren video plays
+ - A fullscren video starts playing automatically
  - It fades away after the video completed ( ideally 2-3 secs )
  - Or there is a close button which fades the video without completion